 The Society is made up of people from all over the United States that have a great interest in the restoration of the school.

 To become a member of the Society you must be 18 years of age or older.
-Membership fees are $5.00 per year per member.
-Regular meetings are held on the third Monday of January, April and July, with the Annual meeting being held in October.
-Members will also receive four newsletters a year.
+Membership fees are $10.00 per year per member.
+Regular meeting on 2nd Tuesday in April and Annual meeting on 2nd Tuesday in October.
+Members will also receive two newsletters a year.
 If anyone is interested, please send check or money order made payable to Otter Creek Historical Society, Inc., along with your Name, Address, and phone Number to the O.C.H.S.I., 107 East Main Street, Otterville, Illinois 62052

 The Society's first President, Gladys Drainer, has had a "dream" for several years.
 Her dream was to see the school restored to its original wonder when she attended Hamilton Primary School all those years ago.
 It is with great pride that the school is slowly but purposefully attaining that status.
 What once was a dream for but a few has become a hopeful reality for those and many others.

 It all started with an annual fundraiser in 1983 organized by six very special women; Gladys Drainer, Lena Markham, Jean Marshall, Mavis Hunt, Mary Ann Wadlow, and Ethel Renken.
 Several years of this annual event has brought us to where we are today.
 With the help of many qualified and dedicated participants, the school was placed on the National Register, our first step in attaining the "dream".

 We now have the much needed knowledgeable persons to apply for grants and hopefully receive the thousands of dollars required to make Gladys' dream come true.
 However, it is not only federal and state monies needed, but, corporations, businesses and individuals who take pride in America's history, especially when it is so close to home.